Benjamin Siksou: So in Love

 The album So in Love by André Manoukian, produced by Enzo Productions and distributed by Capitol EMI, debuted in April 2010.
 It contained 14 classic jazz titles adapted and performed by new artists, accompanied by Manoukian's piano music.
 Siksou sang two of the songs in the album: a solo "I Fall in Love Too Easily" and a duo "Lullaby of Birdland" with China Moses.

 Performances

 Touring

 Siksou's EP was the result of his first French tour.
 Organized by Auguri Productions, this tour was sold out from its debut in April 2009 to its finish in June.
-The tour passed through Dijon at La Vapeur, Angers at Chabada, Clermont-Ferrand at Coopérative de Mai, Bordeaux at Rock School Barbey, Marseilles at Espace Julien, Lyon at Ninkasi Kao, Lille at Splendid, and Paris at Café de la Danse for two concerts on 10 and 11 April 2009.
+The tour passed through Dijon at La Vapeur, Angers at Chabada, Clermont-Ferrand at Coopérative de Mai, Bordeaux at Rock School Barbey, Marseille at Espace Julien, Lyon at Ninkasi Kao, Lille at Splendid, and Paris at Café de la Danse for two concerts on 10 and 11 April 2009.